Adaptive Backtracking Line Search: Empirical performance

-{\bf Remarks.} \cref{tab:logreg} shows that adaptive BLS variants significantly outperform regular BLS variants.
-In the case of GD and Adagrad, adaptive BLS variants outperforms regular BLS for almost every combination of \(\rho\) and \(\alpha_{0}\) by saving function evaluations and returning better step sizes, which speed up convergence. \cref{fig:logreg_time_comparison_gd} illustrates this point by showing how the suboptimality gap evolves with time for the baseline GD, its adaptive BLS variant and regular BLS variants for two choices of initial step size.
-In particular, increasing the initial step size helps regular BLS in some datasets but hurts it in others. \cref{fig:logreg_time_comparison_agd} shows a similar trend for the case of AGD.
-In general, adaptive BLS variants are more robust to the choice of initial step size and that is the main reason why the adaptive BLS AGD variant outperforms the regular BLS AGD variants.
+{\bf Remarks.} \cref{tab:logreg} shows that ABLS significantly outperform BLS.
+For GD and Adagrad, ABLS variants outperforms BLS for almost every combination of \(\rho\) and \(\alpha_{0}\) by saving function evaluations and returning better step-sizes, which speed up convergence. \cref{fig:logreg_time_comparison_gd} illustrates this point by showing how the suboptimality gap evolves with time for the baseline GD, its ABLS variant and BLS variants for two choices of initial step-size.
+In particular, increasing the initial step-size helps BLS in some datasets but not in others. \cref{fig:logreg_time_comparison_agd} shows a similar trend for the case of AGD.
+In general, ABLS is more robust to the choice of initial step-size and that is the main reason why the ABLS variant of AGD outperforms its BLS counterparts.
+In \cref{sec:app-logreg-memoryless}, \cref{fig:logreg_gd_sample_step_sizes,fig:logreg_agd_sample_step_sizes} show the corresponding step-sizes.
+Initially, ABLS returns smaller GD step-sizes than BLS, but this trend quickly reverses.
+A plausible explanation is that BLS returns the largest step-sizes that satisfy \eqref{ineq:Armijo}, within a factor of \(\rho\).
+If the step-sizes are excessively large initially, they can lead to worse optimization paths (e.g., more zig-zagging).
+For AGD, the step-sizes follow a similar trend initially, but then the adaptive step-size seems to converge while the regular step-sizes not always do.
+This can be indicative of another shortcoming of regular backtracking, namely that it can only return step-sizes that are powers of \(\rho\) times the initial step-size, in contrast with adaptive backtracking.